Please note: we have no trains operating from 11th to 27th Nov 2024 due to essential track maintenance.

 Research Projects

-Currumbin Wildlife Hospital admits almost 14,000 sick, injured and orphaned wildlife patients each year including over 600 Koalas which is a 16 fold increase in Koala admissions over the past 10 years.
+Currumbin Wildlife Hospital admits almost 14,000 sick, injured, and orphaned wildlife patients each year including almost 400 Koalas.

 Our aim is to treat, rehabilitate and release these patients back into the wild but prevention is always better than cure.
-We collaborate closely with universities and City of Gold Coast to participate in vital research which we hope will one day help save our vulnerable Koalas and the endangered Long-beaked Echidna of Papua New Guinea from extinction.
+We collaborate closely with Universities and City of Gold Coast to participate in vital research, which we hope will one day help save endangered Koalas.

 Donate Now